-7 TIPS

-FOR

-GOOD GUT HEALTH
+7 TIPS FOR GOOD GUT HEALTH

-- PROBIOTICS
+PROBIOTICS

 Eat plain yogurt, fermented foods like kimchi and sauerkraut, and drink probiotic-rich beverages balance gut friendly bacteria and prevent digestive disorders.

-- ADD VARIETY
+ADD VARIETY

 Aim to include foods from all the food groups to regulate good gut health.
 A good guide is half a plate of non-starchy vegetables, a serving of protein about the size of your palm, and a fistful of carbohydrates.

-- PREBIOTICS

 Eat prebiotic-rich foods like onions, bananas, almonds, and chickpeas to feed your gut bacteria and strengthen the immune system.

+PREBIOTICS

-- FIBER RICH FOODS
+FIBER RICH FOODS

-Eat more fresh fruits, vegetables,

-and whole grains to promote healthy

-bowel movement.
-Examples include

-apples, bananas, broccoli, asparagus,

-brown rice, and oatmeal.
+Eat more fresh fruits, vegetables, and whole grains to promote healthy bowel movement.
+Examples include apples, bananas, broccoli, asparagus, brown rice, and oatmeal.

-- PORTION SIZE
+PORTION SIZE

-Practice mindful eating habits, like eating slowly and paying attention to when you start feeling full, to refrain from overeating. - REST AND DIGEST
+Practice mindful eating habits, like eating slowly and paying attention to when you start feeling full, to refrain from overeating.

+REST AND DIGEST

-Use your breath to regulate yourself into a state of rest and digestion, allowing your body to slow down and efficiently process food. - 7 STAY ACTIVE
+Use your breath to regulate yourself into a state of rest and digestion, allowing your body to slow down and efficiently process food.

-Move your body regularly to help stimulate your digestive system.
+The stimulate your digestive system.